 What Anecdotal Writings Say About Ayahuasca History?

-But available documents suggest the practice of combining it with DMT-containing plants did not begin earlier than the eighteenth century.
+Other available documents suggest the practice of combining it with DMT-containing plants did not begin earlier than the eighteenth century.

-What’s The Current Scientific Take On Ayahuasca?
+Current Scientific Take On Ayahuasca

 Here are some recent study results on its potential effects on mental health.